CecileRottner/BranchPrice_UCP/doc/dyn_prog_unit.md

 * **Bellman** : matrix of size (T,2).
 Bellman(t, 0) (resp.
 Bellman(t, 1)) indicates the minimum cost of an up/down plan for unit s from time 0 to time t, where unit s is down  (resp. up) at time t.

 * **Prec** : matrix of size (T,2).
 Prec(t,0) indicates which was the last transition used to obtain the min cost Bellman(t, 0) up/down plan from time 0 to t.
-This vector is useful to construct the subproblem solution given the Bellman vector.
+This vector is useful to construct the subproblem solution given by the Bellman vector.

 The following methods are defined :